mattriley/node-module-composer/README-TEMPLATE.md

 The last argument of both `composer` and `compose` take options that customise the composition process.
 Those options may be specified and overridden according to the following rules:

-1. `composer` options apply to all modules by default.
+1. Top-level `composer` options apply to all modules by default.
-2. `composer` option, `defaults`, takes an object of `compose` options keyed by module name which override (1) options for said module.
+2. The top-level `composer` option, `defaults`, takes an object of `compose` options keyed by module name which override (1) options for said module.
 3. `compose` options apply only the module being composed and override both (1) and (2) for said module.

 The following example illustrates with a fictional option: